 Skip to main content

-Configure the Kubernetes executor
+Configure tasks to run with the Kubernetes executor

 info